How to Watch NBA Opening Night Games 2022-23: Start Time, Odds, More

-How to watch NBA opening night games 2022-23 originally appeared on NBC Sports Chicago
+How to watch Lakers vs. Warriors on NBA opening night originally appeared on NBC Sports Bayarea

 Opening night of the 2022-23 NBA season is finally upon us.